Stephanie Tubbs Jones Child Welfare Services Program

 Approval/Disapproval Decision Time

-The agency plan or its annual update is due by June 30 of each year.
-Approval/disapproval will occur by September 30 of each year, within 60 days of receiving the plan.
-The Children's Bureau anticipates approval/disapproval of requests within 60-days of application.
+Approval/disapproval of the plan or annual update will occur by September 30 of each year, within 60 days of receiving the plan.

 Appeals